EdamAme-x/excrypt.js/README.md

 Calculate the SHA-256 hash of the data and the password.
 The verify is the XOR of the hashed data and the password.
-The encrypted data is the XOR of the verify and the data.
+The encrypted data is the XOR of the hashed data and the data.